-Beyond proper redirects, having well-structured URLs not only improve the user experience, but are also vital for search engine optimization.
+Beyond proper redirects, having well-structured URLs not only improves the user experience but is also vital for search engine optimization.
 The Drupal Pathauto module is definitely a must-have module in every Drupal project.
-It helps in automatically generating those SEO friendly and well-structured URLs.
+It helps in automatically generating those SEO-friendly and well-structured URLs.
 Site admins can also change the pattern system by changing the tokens it uses.

-This is probably the most obvious, but the Drupal Google Analytics module adds Google analytics tracking system to your website.
-Using this Drupal module, all features of Google analytics can be accessed and integrated with your website.
-It allows for domain tracking, users tracking, monitoring tracked links, monitoring downloaded files, site search, Adsense support and much more.
+This is probably the most obvious, but the Drupal Google Analytics module adds a Google Analytics tracking system to your website.
+Using this Drupal module, all features of Google Analytics can be accessed and integrated with your website.
+It allows for domain tracking, users tracking, monitoring tracked links, monitoring downloaded files, site search, Adsense support, and much more.